Moev

 Moev is an electronic band based in Vancouver, British Columbia that recorded on Atlantic Records, Nettwerk Records, Go!
 Records and Cop International.

 History

 Moev was formed in 1981 by Tom Ferris and Cal Stephenson.
-The band released an EP in 1982, and later that year the electro/techno pop album Zimmerkampf.
+The band released an extended play (EP) in 1982, and later that year the electro/techno pop album Zimmerkampf.

 In an interview with Dean Russell at Lee's Palace back in the early 80's he explained what the name of the band meant.